mahmoud/sedimental/entries/remap.md

 > *This entry is the first in a series of "cookbooklets" showcasing
 > some of the more advanced [Boltons][boltons].
 If all goes well, the
-> next 5 minutes minutes will literally save you 5 hours.*
+> next 5 minutes will literally save you 5 hours.*

 [TOC]